-- Identification Details: It includes company’s PAN, company registration number, etc.
+- Identification Details: It includes the company’s PAN, company registration number, etc.

 - Delinquencies Reported on the Borrower: It includes the payment status of the company and the guarantors.

 4. CIBIL Rank: This section displays your credit rank, which ranges on a scale of 1 to 10.
-Lower the rank, the better are the chances of getting a loan.
+The lower the rank, the better are the chances of getting a loan.

 5. Enquiry Summary: This section displays the list of enquiries done by lenders in the recent past.

-6. Derogatory Information: This section contains information regarding defaults, overdues and dishonoured cheques.
+6. Derogatory Information: This section contains information regarding defaults, overdue and dishonoured cheques.

-8. Location Details: This sections mentions additional contact information of the company.
+8. Location Details: This section mentions additional contact information of the company.